icon-project/documentation/references/java-sdk.md

                 .build();
 ```

-Generate SignedTransaction to add signature to your transaction.
+Generate `SignedTransaction` to add a signature to your transaction.

 ```java
 // Generate transaction signature.